gradle/gradle/design-docs/tooling-api-cancellation.md

 In this story, no further projects should be configured after the operation is cancelled.
 Any project configuration action that is currently executing should continue, similar to the task graph exececution.

-Implementation-wise, change `DefaultBuildConfigurer` to stop configuring projects one the cancellation token has been activated.
+Implementation-wise, change `DefaultBuildConfigurer` to stop configuring projects once the cancellation token has been activated.

 ### Story: Tooling API client receives BuildCancelledException as the result of a cancelled operation

 This story ensures that consistent behaviour is seen by the client as the result of a cancelled operation.

+#### Open issues

+- Need consistent handling of cancellation exception in `BuildModelAction` and `ClientProvidedBuildAction`.
+Should push this closer to the provider entry point.
+- `DaemonBuildActionExecuter` converts exception to pass across to tooling api consumer.
+Should be done in a wrapper that is also used when embedded.
+- Enable int tests in embedded mode, except for the forceful stop int test.
+- Verify exception message in int tests is consistent for all cases.

+### Story: Build user is informed that build was cancelled

+The logging output of the build should inform the build user that the build was cancelled (rather than failed because of an exception).

+- 'This build was cancelled' message instead of 'build failed with an exception' message when no failures have occurred.
+- 'build failed with an exception' when some tasks have failed prior to build cancellation (eg when running with `--continue`).

 ### Story: Build action receives exception when operation is cancelled

 In this story, a `BuildAction` receives an exception when it is using or uses a method on `BuildController` when operation is cancelled.

-### Story: Make cancellation API public

-Add to public API and document.
+#### Open issues

+- `DefaultBuildController` throws this exception only on entry to the method, not when cancelled later

 ## Later stories

 ### Story: Tooling API client receives feedback after cancellation is requested

-Add some mechanism to inform the client when cancellation is or is not available, and also to inform the client about the state of a cancellation request.
+- Add some mechanism to inform the client when cancellation is or is not available
+- Add some mechanism to inform the client about the state of a cancellation request.

 ### Story: Task graph assembly is aborted when operation is cancelled